oleg-nenashev/grimoirelab-as-code/README.md

 ## Wishlist

+- [ ] Add Helm chart
-- [ ] Nice2Have: Support for the application tokens.
+- [ ] Support for the GitHub application tokens.
 Now the menu is hardcoded.
 - [ ] Non-GitHub analytics OOTB
 - [ ] Actually consume the `menu.yaml` file
 - [ ] Include the NLP sentiment server to the setup to do comments/impressions